edelveart/edelveart.github.io/src/content/blog/post1.md

 = \frac{\int_0^\infty t^{n+k-1} e^{-t} \ dt}{\left( \int_0^\infty t^{n-1} e^{-t} \ dt \right) \left( \int_0^\infty t^k e^{-t} \ dt \right)}.
 \\]

+This work became the foundation for creating figurate number generators in both Ruby and Python.
+What is wonderful about this book is that it covers everything from plane and spatial numbers to multidimensional numbers.

 ## Implementation in Ruby and Sonic Pi